Amazing Colombia!

 Our tour will be led by well-known Colombian native Diego Calderon which together with Jonathan will make sure you enjoy a bird and nature packed tour you will never forget!

 Important!
 Our tour begins in the city of Pereira in Western Colombia.
 Pereira is easily reached by flight from Bogota.
 Some airlines fly directly into Pereira.
 We are happy to assist with connecting flights from Bogota if necessary, the flights are frequent, and cheap.
+The tour ends in Cali airport so arrange flights back from there, we can help with this as well.

 Click for our Full Program